-Spinel comes in a wide array of colors from blues to reds and everything in between but here we show some posh pastels.
+Spinel comes in a wide array of colours from blues to reds and everything in between but here we show some posh pastels.

 WHY YOU’LL LOVE SPINEL